motorcycle 101 guides

 1. Introduction

 When you ride on a motorcycle, you tend to focus on enjoying the experience of cruising on either smooth or bumpy pavement.
 But just like with any other kind of vehicle, you have to be responsible while behind the controls.
-You must respect the rules of the road, be aware of other drivers, and handle your motorcycle in a safe manner.
+You must respect the rules of the road, be aware of other drivers, and safely handle your motorcycle.
 Throughout the United States, each state comes with its own set of regulations and restrictions regarding what motorcyclists can do.

 2. Illinois Motorcycle Insurance